StatStud/techblog/content/posts/php-sql-web.md

 Alternatively, and this is my preference, you can "git clone" from the command line by ssh-ing into your website.

+Now, any changes made to your repo will *automatically* be reflected in your website.
+No additional updates needed.

 # SSH-ing into website

 ```sh